ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/1/baby_in_car.webp" description="A Mongolian family beside us in traffic singing along to a traditional Mongolian ballad that blasted from their car speakers.
 Their baby, standing on the lap of someone in the back seat, hangs his head out of the rolled-down window, staring at Kourtney and me smiling back at him." width="70%" %}

 On the way back to the hotel.
-Well-fed and sleepy, Anuka and Baagii dropped us off at the hotel, and we agreed to reconvene the next day at 10:00 am for the start of our big journey.
+Well-fed and sleepy, we were dropped off at the hotel by Anuka and Baagii, and we agreed to reconvene the next day at 10:00 am for the start of our big journey.

 ## Day 2: Journey to the monastery